Considering an abortion

 Registration requirements

-If the gestational of the pregnancy is over 20 weeks, it is a legal requirement to register the birth and death with the Registry of Births, Deaths and Marriages.
+If the gestation is over 20 weeks, it is a legal requirement to register the birth and death with the Registry of Births, Deaths and Marriages.
 The required forms will be provided to you before leaving hospital.

 What if I am getting pressured by others to make a decision?